-PayPal is one of the few processors that allows both businesses and individuals to accept payments, making it a popular choice for freelancers, consultants, solopreneurs and other very small businesses.
-It has flat-rate pricing and no contract, so you only pay for the processing services you use, and you can close your account at any time without penalty.
-For these reasons, it’s our pick for the best low-volume credit card processor.
+PayPal is one of the few processors that allows both businesses and individuals to accept payments, making it a popular choice for freelancers, consultants, solopreneurs, and other very small businesses.
+It has flat-rate pricing and no contract, so you only pay for the processing services you use, and you can close your account at any time without paying a penalty.
+For these reasons, it’s our pick as the best low-volume credit card processor.

-PayPal is our pick as the best Android mobile credit card processor.
+PayPal is also our pick as the best Android mobile credit card processor.
 While some mobile credit card processing apps are platform-specific, the PayPal Here app works equally well on both Android and Apple phones and tablets, and its Android app includes all the same features as the Apple version.

-If your business doesn’t accept many credit card payments each month, you may find it expensive to work with a full-service processor that has a monthly minimum processing requirement and a handful of regular fees, such as monthly statement and gateway fees and an annual PCI compliance fee.
+If your business doesn’t accept many credit card payments each month, you may find it expensive to work with a full-service processor that has a monthly minimum processing requirement and a handful of regular fees, such as monthly statement and gateway fees, and an annual PCI compliance fee.
 Choosing a processor like PayPal that has flat-rate pricing and pay-as-you-go terms can save you money since you only pay for the processing you use.

 PayPal is very transparent with its pricing, and you can find all of its rates and fees posted on its website.
-Here’s what you’ll pay when you accept credit cards using PayPal:
+Here’s what you’ll pay when you accept credit cards using PayPal.